-Except as otherwise disclosed, the carrying value of all financial instruments of the Hospital (including cash and cash equivalents, advances to and amounts due from affiliates, accounts payable, accrued expenses, and estimated third-party settlements) approximates their fair value, due to their short-term maturities.
+Except as otherwise disclosed, the carrying value of all financial instruments of the Hospital (including cash and cash equivalents, advances to and amounts due from affiliates, accounts payable, accrued expenses, and estimated third-party settlements) approximates their fair value, due to their short-term maturities at December 31, 2010 and 2009.
 The fair value of the long-term debt is disclosed in Note 4.